getconversio/node-bigcommerce/README.md

 {
   clientId: 'Your application's client ID',
   secret: 'Your secret',
-  callback: 'The location you want the app to return to on success' }
+  callback: 'The location you want the app to return to on success',
+  responseType: 'json'
+}
 ```